 Arguably the most important Picasso museum in the world.
 If you’re looking to fill up an afternoon you can start with over 4000 permanent pieces of his art.
 Here it mostly showcases the early years of the world-renown artist when he was based in Barcelona.

 Opening times: 9 am to 7 pm, Thurs 9 am to 9:30 pm, closed Mon.

 Tickets: €11.00 adults, 18-25/65+ €7.00, minors and students free.

 Area: Montjuic | Frances Ferrer i Guardia 13 | Metro: Espanya (red L1, green L3)

 Here’s what to do in Barcelona if you want to see all of Spain in one afternoon.
 Built for the 1929 World’s Fair, this mock Spanish town has 117 full-scale replica buildings representing the architecture of all 15 of Spain’s regions.

-Opening times: vary depending on events, check the link below.
+Opening times: vary depending on events, check the link above.

 Gear Down in Ciutadella Park